quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand. — Martin Fowler
+> Debugging is twice as hard as writing the code in the first place. — Brian Kernighan
 <!--✍️QUOTE-END-->
 </div>
 </details>